NickMyers217/minesweeper-redux-react/README.md

 ```bash
 npm run lint
 ```
-~se standard.js to show linting errors and warnings
+Use standard.js to show linting errors and warnings